programmingprincess/programmingprincess.github.io/index.md

 <img class="portrait" src="portrait_2019.jpeg">

-I'm a second year M.S. student at [UIUC](https://cs.illinois.edu/) with research interests in computational biology, synthetic biology, and data mining.
+I'm a second year M.S. student at [UIUC](https://cs.illinois.edu/) with research interests in cancer genomics, genomic visualizations, and synthetic biology.
 Passionate about open-source and promoting STEM.
-In my free time, I enjoy painting, reading, hiking, and [eating ice cream](https://www.instagram.com/kiky.cones/).
+In my free time, I enjoy painting, hiking, and [eating ice cream](https://www.instagram.com/kiky.cones/).

 <!-- Prior to grad school, I interned at Salesforce as a Software Engineer, developing smart tools for the [Service Cloud Einstein](https://www.salesforce.com/blog/2018/07/service-cloud-einstein-bots-customer-experience.hmtl) team.
 I graduated from Arizona State University in 2018, where I researched in [The Haynes Lab](https://khayneslab.wordpress.com/) and the [Computing Systems & Informatics (CSI) Lab](https://sites.google.com/a/asu.edu/csi/).  -->